Strategic Management Course

 Strategy and its integrative role in management.
 Concepts, models, and skills for developing strategies to create and sustain competitive advantage in a dynamic and global environment.
 Topics include environmental analysis, strategy formulation, and strategy implementation.

 My name is Will Geoghegan.
-Some of you guys may have seen my name written down, and there’s probably a couple of redundant vowels in my name, so it’s just very simple to actually pronounce.
+Some of you guys may have seen my name written down, and there’s probably a couple of redundant vowels in my name, so it’s just WILL GAY-GAN, very simple to actually pronounce.
 I’m supposed to talk to you guys a little bit about myself and a little bit about the class, so I’ll try and keep this short and snappy.
 First of all when it comes to that accent that you’re hearing, it’s an Irish accent.
 I am from Ireland, and I’ve lived in Galway for 10 years in the West Coast of Ireland, and I lived in the southeast in a place called Tipperary.
 It’s a long way from here—some of you guys might get that reference.
 When it comes to places I’ve worked, I worked in National University of Ireland Galway.
 I also worked in UMass Lowell, and I’ve been in Syracuse since about 2010.
 So I’ve done a number of years in SU, and I really like the culture and SU, and I like the town itself, really good quality of life.
 And when it comes to a lot of my research interests, I’m not going to bore most of you guys with my research interests, but predominantly around innovation and strategic management.
 Some of the stuff that I am explicitly interested in, you can find in my bio page, or if you want any of the papers or any supplementary material, of course let me know.

 When it comes to what I’m really interested in, I love to travel.
 I’ve lived in different places all over the world.
 So I’ve lived in New Zealand a couple of times; I lived in British Columbia, twice in Canada; I lived in Boston a couple of times.
 I think all Irish people actually have to live in Boston when it gets to the States to start often in, before they actually let you to the proper mainland—that Ellis Island phenomenon, I guess.
 I’ve also lived in places like Switzerland.
 I lived in Spain for over a year in different places, and I love to travel.
 So, I love a lot of the topics that we’ll discuss here, and a lot of the international companies that we will have a really good discussion about.
 And when it comes to explicitly to that travel aspect, one of the units is on international strategy, so we can leverage that in a lot of different ways.